-Target Area Planned Percentage of Allocation Actual Percentage of Allocation Narrative Description
+Target Area Planned Percentage of Actual Percentage of Narrative Description

+Allocation Allocation

+All funding was utilized within the City of

-There are no target areas in the City
+City of Lawrence.
+There are no designated target

-City of Lawrence 100 100 of Lawrence.
+Lawrence 100 100 areas.

 Table 4 - Identify the geographic distribution and location of investments